-- Assess building permit applications for compliance with the Building Act 1993, Building Interim Regulations 2017 and the National Construction Code;
+- assess building permit applications for compliance with the Act, Building Interim Regulations 2017 and the National Construction Code

-- Serve directions to fix non-compliant building work; and
+- serve directions to fix non-compliant building work

-- Serve building notices and orders under the Building Act 1993.
+- serve building notices and orders under the Act.

 The VBA has the power to:

-- Require the production of documents or the giving of information to determine compliance with the Building Act or Regulations;
+- require the production of documents or the giving of information to determine compliance with the Act or Regulations

-- Act as a municipal building surveyor in relation to any matter referred to the VBA by a private building surveyor; and
+- act as a municipal building surveyor in relation to any matter referred to the VBA by a private building surveyor

 Local government must appoint, employ or nominate a municipal building surveyor.
 The municipal building surveyor is often the first party to whom non-compliance with building legislation is reported by members of the community.